jotaf98/simple-tar-dataset/readme.md

   print(f"Image #{idx}, color: {image[:,0,0]}")
 ```

-## Custom dataset structures and file types
+## Usage

 For image classification datasets, where images are usually stored in one folder per class (e.g. ImageNet), `TarImageFolder` is a drop-in replacement for `torchvision.dataset.ImageFolder`.

-For more complex scenarios -- say, you store some data in one or more JSON files, or you have folders with video frames in specific formats -- you can subclass `TarDataset`.
+For more complex scenarios -- say, you store some data in one or more JSON files, or you have folders with video frames in specific formats -- you can subclass `TarDataset`, and read the data in any format you like.

+## Jupyter notebook tutorial

 There is a more comprehensive set of examples as a Jupyter notebook in [`example.ipynb`](example.ipynb).